Toluwalemi/hugo-blog-website/content/reading.md

 +++

 # Currently Reading
+- The Jungle: A Personal Journey with the Enfant Terrible of Nigerian Journalism *by David Hundeyin*

 # 2023
 - **November** - SOLDIERS OF FORTUNE: A HISTORY OF NIGERIA (1983-1993) *by Max Siollun*